denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 meant to effect a mechanism, which in turn produced human-legible inscription.
 Unintelligible (to humans without special training) control codes that actuated machinery were thereby mixed with plain text, the content of communication.
-Inscription split between the sites of storage, where an expanded machine instruction set was archived, and projection, where the human legible portion of the inscription was displayed.
+Inscription thus split between the sites of storage, where an expanded machine instruction set was archived, and projection, where the human legible portion of the inscription was displayed.